123fondue/fonduetext/README.md

 FondueText(Emoji Text Replacer)

 Overview
-I got tired of looking at news articles while surfing the internet, so I made this.
-The Emoji Text Replacer is a JavaScript program designed to make web pages more fun by randomly replacing characters in specific elements (like links, headings, and paragraphs) with emojis.
+I got tired of looking at news articles while surfing the internet, so I made this.FondueText(Emoji Text Replacer) is a JavaScript program designed to make web pages more fun by randomly replacing characters in specific elements (like links, headings, and paragraphs) with emojis.

 How It Works
 The script selects all links (a tags), headings (h1 to h5), and paragraphs (p) on the page.